 Importantly, they are also a critical component in resuscitating acutely unwell patients.
 For example, they would help trauma victims stay alive.
 They also manage patients who may be suffering from pain, whether acute or chronic.

-What are Anaesthetist qualifications?
+What are their Qualifications?

 All Anaesthetists in Australia have studied and been awarded a diploma of the fellowship of the Australian and New Zealand College of Anaesthetists, and are Fellows of the College.
 Fellowship of the college allows them to use the initials 'FANZCA' after their name.
 In addition, all Anaesthetists are doctors who have a Bachelor of Medicine and Bachelor of Surgery (MBBS) degree.

-Step 1 to becoming an Anaesthetist - Complete a medical degree
+Step 1 - Complete a medical degree

 In order to become an anaesthetist, you would have to first become a doctor.
 As you might know, becoming a doctor requires a lot of vigorous training.
 It, of course, depends on the track you decide to take -- you could either go into a five to six-year medical degree directly out of high school to finish medical school or finish an undergraduate bachelor’s degree before applying.
 You have to pass rigorous standardised tests to even get into medical school.
 Being admitted to medical school depends not just test scores, but also interviews as well.

-Step 2 to becoming an Anaesthetist - Internship
+Step 2 - Internship